simplesurance/goordinator/README.md

 ## Introduction

-Goordinator listens for GitHub webhook events, runs their JSON payloads through a a JQ filter query and triggers actions if the filter matches.
+Goordinator listens for GitHub webhook events, runs their JSON payloads through a JQ filter query and triggers actions if the filter matches.

 The only supported action is currently posting HTTP-Requests.
 All actions are executed in parallel and retried if they fail until a retry